wearepal/datasheet_generation/README.md

 This repo is for generating statistics used in the datasheets found in the 'Causal Datasheet' paper.

-These experiments are dependent on the structure learning algorithms found in the Causal Discovery Toolbox Python library (https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html).
+These experiments are dependent on the structure learning algorithms found in the Causal Discovery Toolbox (CDT) Python library (https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html).
 As well as it's own implementations, this library wraps around many useful R libraries.
 Installing these correctly can be a difficult process, and so we have pre-installed all the required libraries into a docker image.

+### Installation via Docker

 To run the code first install docker: https://docs.docker.com/get-docker/